emtanan/Netflix-Movies-TV-Shows/README.md

 Output PDF report with charts and summaries

 # Run Instructions
-1. Place netflix_titles.csv in the same directory as netflix_eda.py
+1. Place netflix_titles.csv in the same directory as Problem1.ipynb
-2. Run the script:
+2. Run the script: Problem1.ipynb
-python netflix_eda.py